South-East Region, Ireland: Major settlements

-Regional Assembly
+Regional governance

 The elected representatives of these councils convene at the Southern Regional Assembly for planning and local government purposes, where they form the South-East strategic planning area committee.

-A number of local authority changes were made by the Irish government in June 2014; however these were not reflected in the NUTS 3 statistical units until June 2018, when appropriate updates were made following the implementation of Commission Regulation (EU) 2016/2066.
+A number of local authority changes were made by the Irish government in June 2014; however, these were not reflected in the NUTS 3 statistical units until June 2018, when appropriate updates were made following the implementation of Commission Regulation (EU) 2016/2066.
 North Tipperary and South Tipperary were unified into a single local government area in 2014; however Tipperary remained divided between two NUTS 3 regions for statistical purposes.
 In June 2018 Tipperary was transferred in its entirety to the Mid-West Region.

-Waterford City Council was merged with Waterford County Council in 2014, however this too was not reflected at NUTS 3 level until 2018.
-Therefore the number of local authorities in the South-East Region has been reduced from 6 to 4.
+Waterford City Council was merged with Waterford County Council in 2014; however, this too was not reflected at the NUTS 3 level until 2018.
+Therefore the number of local authorities in the South-East Region was reduced from 6 to 4.
 Prior to the change, South Tipperary comprised 23.8% of the South-East's land area and 19.1% of its population, making it the region's second largest county by area, and second smallest county by population.

 The local authorities in the South-East Region are: